Skip to main menu Skip to content Skip to footer

 en Español

 As children grow up, the world’s expectations of them seem to change at the speed of light.
 Schoolwork is suddenly more challenging.
 Sports that were fun become more competitive and physically demanding.
-Activities, games, and TV shows your child and her friends loved one day are considered “babyish” the next.
+Activities, games, and TV shows your child and their friends loved one day are considered “babyish” the next.

 “In most cases, as kids grow up, things even out,” says Rachel Busman, PsyD, a clinical psychologist.
 “They’re going to catch up.
 But the process can be hard.”
-Our role as parents, she explains, is to reassure kids and give them the support and scaffolding they need to make it through.
+Our role as caregivers, she explains, is to reassure kids and give them the support and scaffolding they need to make it through.

 Signs of immaturity in younger kids